Community spread of COVID-19 in Dodge County confirmed

 - Stay at home.

-- Limit your physical interactions to the same people during this time.
-Less than five people total will help us stop the virus from spreading.
+- Limit physical interactions to the same people during this time.
+Less than five people total will help stop the virus from spreading.

 - Keep at least 6 feet apart from others and avoid direct physical contact.

-- Limit the amount of time you spend making essential trips to the grocery store or to pick up medication.
+- Limit the amount of time spent making essential trips to the grocery store or to pick up medication.

 - Make essential trips no more than once a week.